Rural professionals' seminars

 About the programme

 Rural professionals are an important, trusted source of information and advice for farmers and growers.
-They have a critical role to play in supporting farmers to understand and manage their agricultural greenhouse gas emissions as the sector moves to meet climate change policy requirements.
+They have a critical role to play in supporting farmers to understand and manage their agricultural greenhouse gas emissions as the sector moves to meet its climate change commitments.

 Since 2019, the NZAGRC, in partnership with the New Zealand Institute of Primary Industry Management (NZIPIM) and Phil Journeaux, an agricultural economist with AgFirst, has been running a climate change training programme for rural professionals.
-Nearly 500 people have now attended.
+More than 700 people have now attended more than 40 events in that time.

 Two types of training are offered: climate change seminars and advanced modelling workshops.
 For upcoming dates, please see the NZIPIM events page.

 Climate change seminars